benabed/clipy/README.md

 ## About JAX
 [`JAX`](https://github.com/google/jax) is a Google-developed python library that allows to compute gradient and can deploy on GPU.
 It is used by [`candl`](https://github.com/Lbalkenhol/candl/) to perform all sorts of nice tricks, like computing fisher matrices or quickly optimizing the likelihood (in both sence of the word, finding the best parameters, and using JIT tricks to accelerate the computation).

 Similarily to `candl`, `clipy` does not require `JAX` but will use it if it is available.
 Beware however that on some architectures, 64bits computation is not available in `JAX`.
-This will translate into up to $$10^-4$$ differences in log likelihood computations.
+This will translate into up to $$10^-4$$ differences in log likelihood computations (for the plik files for example, this is due to a truncation of the planck overall calibration).

 `JAX` support can be turned off by setting the environement parameter `CLIPY_NOJAX` or by setting a global variable in python before importing clipy